Media - Sonova News Room

 The invited audience of more than 300 guests seem no less impressed by Marc Sway, as he takes up position with his guitar in the middle of the crowd and strums an unplugged rendition of his latest song “Soudage” (English: “Listen”) – it’s no coincidence that he is considered the best live musician in Switzerland.
 The audience is delighted by the performances and raises more than CHF 375,000 for the Hear the World Foundation’s project work.

-Lukas Braunschweiler, Sonova’s CEO and President of the Hear the World Foundation, is in buoyant mood: “This donation will allow us to help some 1,900 disadvantaged children with hearing loss all round the world, providing them with audiological support and giving them the chance to hear and speak.”
+Lukas Braunschweiler, Sonova’s former CEO and President of the Hear the World Foundation, is in buoyant mood: “This donation will allow us to help some 1,900 disadvantaged children with hearing loss all round the world, providing them with audiological support and giving them the chance to hear and speak.”

 The gala is not the first time the two Hear the World ambassadors Bryan Adams and Marc Sway have run into one another; Adams has also photographed his musical colleague for the Foundation’s annual calendar, which is sold just before Christmas every year.
 The black-and-white portrait shows Sway adopting the pose for listening carefully, with his hand cupped behind his ear.
 This is to draw attention to the importance of good hearing and the consequences of hearing loss.